neoversity-woolf/java-script/README.md

-# java-script
-JavaScript course for Master of Science in Computer Science: Software Engineering
+## JavaScript course for Master of Science in Computer Science: Software Engineering